stacktape/nextjs-blog/_blog/BLOG.md

 | 2   | AWS Lambda@Edge           | 1024 MB memory, build using OpenNext      | [example project](https://github.com/stacktape/starter-nextjs-ssr-website-lambda)    |
 | 3   | AWS ECS Fargate container | 0.5 CPU, 1024 MB memory, HTTP API Gateway | [example project](https://github.com/stacktape/starter-nextjs-ssr-website-container) |

-All of our environments are set in the `eu-west-1`(Ireland) region, which means most of the infrastructure is localized in this region (understandably the Lambda@Edge must be set up in the `us-east-1` region).
+All of the environments are set in the `eu-west-1` (Ireland) region, which means most of the infrastructure is localized in this region (understandably, the Lambda@Edge must be set up in the `us-east-1` region but is distributed across the globe).

-All of our environments are production-ready and have CDN enabled.
-However, since we are measuring the performance of the underlying compute engines, **we will send requests directly to the Lambda/Container origins, to simulate the way CloudFront(CDN) sends requests to these origins**.
+All of the environments are production-ready and have CDN enabled.
+However, since I am measuring the performance of the underlying compute engines, **I will send requests directly to the Lambda/Container origins to simulate how CloudFront(CDN) sends requests to these origins.**

-Additionally, we have set up two EC2 instances to interact(send requests) with our Next.js app: one in each `eu-west-1`(Ireland) and `us-east-1`(Virginia) region.
+For sending requests, I have set up two EC2 instances: one in each `eu-west-1` (Ireland) and `us-east-1` (Virginia) region.

 ---